chimnayajith/amfoss-standby/todo/README.md

 Suppose there are two users User1 and User2.
 Each task has a task id.
 User2 cannot access the task list of User1 and vice-versa.
 But when going to either /update/{task.id} or /delete/{task.id} , it can be accessed.

+Link to the website hosted on pythonanywhere.com : http://chimnayyyy.pythonanywhere.com/
 ## References
 - [ccnv.co.uk](https://ccbv.co.uk/)
 - [dennisivy.teachable.com](https://dennisivy.teachable.com/p/django-beginners-course)